 The reopening of the world’s economies from COVID-19-induced shutdown is happening at different paces.
 It continues apace in some areas that have contained community spread.
 In others, the emergence of new hot zones has caused a fresh wave of mandated business closures.
 Suffice it to say: after months of disruption, businesses are understandably eager to go back to normal as part of the recovery process.
 The question remains, though, have those businesses prepared themselves to resume operations at pre-crisis levels, especially in a public health environment marked by uncertainty?

-Ensuring compliance with regulatory requirements is critical to your business.
+Ensuring compliance with regulatory requirements is critical to your client’s business.
 But crisis and business continuity planning – often mandated by law – shouldn’t be a box-ticking exercise.
-Unfortunately, too many firms fall into the trap.
-What risks do those companies face treating crisis preparedness as a compliance-first practice?
+Unfortunately, too many of your clients fall into the trap.
+What risks do they face treating crisis preparedness as a compliance-first practice?

 First things first: regulatory mandates following crises are ubiquitous – that’s been the case far before the onset of the COVID-19 crisis.
 In the U.S., for instance, employers with more than ten workers must have written emergency action plans that specify what workers and others at the workplace should do in the event of an emergency.

 The scale of the COVID-19 disruption to what had long been normal working arrangements has been unprecedented.
 Take remote work: an early April 2020 MIT survey revealed that nearly a third of all workers in the U.S. who had been employed the month before were working from home, up from five percent in 2017.

 Early numbers from the COVID-19 response reveal long-simmering challenges in ensuring business continuity for most organizations.
 In one employer survey, only 37 percent of respondents said that they had the right technology in place for employees to conduct critical business operations from home in the event of an emergency.